openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 <img src="/assets/images/issue_1/10.png" alt="SD" width="auto">

-At the beginning of its response, it didn’t correctly classify the structural relations, the correct classifications are:
+At the beginning of its response, it didn’t correctly classify some of the structural relations, the correct classifications are:

     Exhibition-characterization is Type and its features
     Generalization-specialization is Type and its subtypes